When the World’s Pain Becomes Our Own: Understanding Vicarious Trauma and Finding Your Way Back to Steady Ground

 - Griffin Oakley

 These are heavy days.
-No matter which community we belong to, all of us (or, someone we love) has been affected by political shifts, policy changes, or the relentless blame games that dominate the news cycle.
-We’re exhausted.
-The ground beneath us keeps moving, and it’s hard to find our footing, to know whom to trust, or how to care for others without abandoning ourselves in the process.
+No matter which community we belong to, all of us — or someone we love — has been affected by political shifts, policy changes, and the relentless blame games that dominate the news cycle.
+We're exhausted.
+The ground beneath us keeps moving, and it's hard to find our footing, to know whom to trust, or to care for others without abandoning ourselves.

 And while we try to stay grounded, the world keeps burning.
 Wars rage.
-Families are displaced.
+Families flee.
 Graphic images of loss and destruction fill our feeds.
-Closer to home, we’re told that social benefits are being stripped “for the greater good” while prices rise and futures feel uncertain.
+Closer to home, we're told that social benefits are being stripped "for the greater good" while prices rise and futures feel uncertain.

 We want to care.
 We should care.
-But somewhere between the news scroll and the daily grind, our nervous systems can’t keep up.
-That’s where this conversation about vicarious trauma begins.
+But somewhere between the news scroll and the daily grind, our brains and bodies can't keep up.
+That's where this conversation about vicarious trauma begins.

 What Is Vicarious Trauma?

-Vicarious trauma (sometimes called secondary trauma) is the emotional residue of witnessing or learning about another person’s suffering.
-It’s what happens when the world’s pain starts living inside our bodies.
+Vicarious trauma is the emotional residue of witnessing or learning about another person's suffering.
+It's what happens when the world's pain starts living inside our bodies.

 Over time, this exposure can change how we see the world — leaving us anxious, numb, or deeply fatigued, even when our own lives are "fine."